labex-labs/open-source-labs/docker/docker101/lab-01-running-your-first-container/step2.md

-# Step 1: Run Your First Container
+# Run Your First Container

 We are going to use the Docker CLI to run our first container.